 - 0.06% and above is effective against yeasts and moulds

 Benzyl alcohol is another option.
-Active against gram+ bacteria from 25 ppm, it would generally be combined with acetic acid to be more effective against yeasts and moulds.
+Active against gram+ bacteria from 25 ppm, it is generally combined with acetic acid to better combat yeasts and moulds.

-Benzyl alcohol can be used at up to 1.0% and acetic acid (anhydrous) up to 0.6%.
-This combination should preferably be used at a pH of between 3 and 5.
+Benzyl alcohol is usually used at up to 1.0% and acetic acid (anhydrous) up to 0.6%.
+This combination is safest at a pH of between 3 and 5.
 Incompatibility is low except with the non-ionic surfactants and this combination can be sourced from nature.

 In its pure form, formaldehyde is a colourless gas.
-It can’t use as a cosmetic ingredient.
-Formaldehyde is mixed with water and used as formalin.
+It can’t use as a cosmetic ingredient, and usually requires water and then used as formalin.
 Other ingredients that slowly release formaldehyde may also be added to skincare products as preservatives.

 Formaldehyde acts as an anti-bacterial preservative to reduce the growth of bacteria in the product.
 A minimal amount of formaldehyde is harmless.
 Formaldehyde is naturally present at low levels in many things, including plants, smoke and food.
 In low levels, it can be safely and legally used in skincare products.

 Nowadays, the cosmetic industry is alternatively using formaldehyde releasers that are a time-release form of formaldehyde because they are more economically feasible.
-They are known to irritate the skin.
+They can cause irritation to the skin.
 Using a single product containing a formaldehyde-releasing preservative may not pose a health risk, but that product might not be the only source of exposure.
 Many products that we use on a daily basis contain these ingredients.

 Like formaldehyde, formaldehyde-releasing preservatives are also known allergens and sensitizers.
 The commonly used formaldehyde-releasers to avoid are: